DemetreShonia/Twitter-Clone/README.md

 - **Responsive Design**: The app supports both mobile and web versions.

-## 📝 Clean code tips
+## 📝 Clean Code Tips
 I’ve written a 10-page guide on clean code architecture tips for Flutter, which you can view here.
+[Flutter Clean Architecture Tips.pdf](https://github.com/user-attachments/files/17265850/Flutter.Clean.Architecture.Tips.pdf).
 It covers topics like UI/Controller/API, as well as MVC and MVVM architectures. **Note:** it is unfortunatelly in georgian language and might not be useful for everyone but there is a lot to learn from it!
-[Flutter Clean Architecture Tips.pdf](https://github.com/user-attachments/files/17265850/Flutter.Clean.Architecture.Tips.pdf)